whatsplay/whatsapp-play/README.md

   -wc, --wchat   chatting from command line
   -wb, --wblast  message blast to a person
   -wt, --wtrack  track online status of person
+  -ws, --wsave   save the whole chat of a person
 ```
 Example - `wplay -wt "target_name_of_your_whatsapp_contact"`